Zagreb, Croatia – What to do and see?

 St. Patrick’s Day – I was getting a bit nostalgic for the time I celebrated this event in Chicago and was selectively looking through the Insta Stories of my friends who still live there.
 When I saw the Irish Pub, I knew they’ll be having a party to honor this day so I knew where I’d be going that night.
 It was a lively atmosphere, full of people, lots of beers, and lots of green color clothes (while I was wearing a red sweater.
 They had live music and it was really enjoyable to be celebrating St. Patrick’s Day in Zagreb, although I have to say I missed being in Chicago and seeing the Chicago River being dyed green.

 Street art – yes, there can’t be a city article by me now including the street art and graffitti.
 I don’t even think it’s necessary to explain what those mean as I know you are very smart to interpret them on your own.

 Zagreb Airport – funny enough, the Zagreb airport made it to my post.
 It just looks cute and I enjoyed looking at it.
-Also, when I was leaving to Kosovo it started snowing which covered the Croatia Airlines in snow and made it look pretty magical.
+Also, when I was leaving to Kosovo it started snowing.
+The snow covered Croatia Airlines plane looked pretty magical.

 Where to stay in Zagreb

-I stayed at ZigZag Apartments which was very convenient as it was close to the city center and in a walking distance to the main attractions I planned to visit.
+I stayed at ZigZag Apartments.
+It was very convenient – close to the city centre and in a walking distance to the main attractions.
 It was pretty spacious and the service was very good.
 You can book this accommodation or you can also use the deals finder below to get a good one.

 Looking for more reasons to visit Zagreb?
 Check out this gallery of pictures below.
 It should definitely help you make your mind!